lazzyCloud/fight-zombie/README.md

 ## Bugs (yes it does have some :) )
 * Collision detection does not work perfectly...
 * If the girl got bitten and slash at the same time, only bitten animation will be played.
 Slash sound is played but no animation :/
+* I should create a health bar to display the status of the girl, but failed.
+So, the girl dies after got "several" bitten, unfortunately we never know how many "several" is...
 * You may find others

 Original commit history can be found here: https://github.com/lazzyCloud/BabylonJS_course/commits/main